Mirror symmetry for log Calabi-Yau surfaces I: Basics

+with $\psi_i$ linear on $\sigma_{i-1,i}$ and $\sigma_{i,i+1}$.
+The reason for choosing these particular vectors is that they form the one-dimensional rays of a fan defining a toric variety such that the divisor $D_i$ corresponding to the ray generated by $v_i$ has self-intersection $D_i^2$.

 We note this construction makes sense even when $n=1$, i.e., the anti-canonical divisor $D$ is an irreducible nodal curve.
 In this case there is one cone $\sigma_{1,1}$, and opposite sides of the cone are identified.
 (Moreover, the integral affine charts are defined using the integer $D_1^2-2$ instead of $D_1^2$.
 This is the degree of the normal bundle of the map from the normalization of $D_1$ to $Y$.)
 However, this case will often complicate arguments in this paper, so we will usually replace $Y$ with a surface obtained by blowing up the node of $D$, and replace $D$ with the reduced inverse image of $D$ under the blowup.
-This does not change the underlying integral affine manifold with singularities, but refines the decomposition $\Sigma$, exactly as in the toric case.
-See \S\ref{toricstuff} for some elementary properties of such {\it toric blowups}.
+This does not change the underlying integral affine manifold with singularities, but refines the decomposition $\Sigma$, exactly as in the toric case: